chzbrgr71/container-hackfest/challenges/challenge1-acsintro.md

 3. Use the ``az acs kubernetes`` command to get your kube-config information for you cluster

-4. verify access to your cluster with the kubectl cli
+4. Verify access to your cluster with the kubectl cli

 ## Advanced areas to explore